awspring/spring-cloud-aws/README.md

-# ElasticSpring
+# Spring Cloud for Amazon Webservices

-ElasticSpring is a cloud application framework for the [Amazon Webservice Platform] [AWS].
-ElasticSpring enables developers to use popular Amazon Webservices with the [Spring Framework] [Spring].
-With ElasticSpring, developers can re-use their existing knowledge, code and components built with the Spring Framework programming model and build applications using the Amazon Webservices.
+Spring Cloud for Amazon Webservices (in short Spring Cloud AWS) is a Spring Cloud module for the [Amazon Webservice Platform] [AWS].
+Spring Cloud AWS enables developers to use popular Amazon Webservices with the [Spring Framework] [Spring].
+Developers can re-use their existing knowledge, code and components built with the Spring Framework programming model and build applications using the Amazon Webservices based offerings.
 While continuing to use the programming model, developers can take advantage of the scalability of the service provided by the Amazon cloud platform.

 # Checking out and Building